 We consider endogenous population sorting into KIP as a potential confounder.
 Using data on 10 million individuals in the 2010 population census, our tests suggest that compositional differences that could arise due to endogenous sorting are unlikely to explain our findings.
-If anything, educational attainment is slightly higher in KIP, for all individuals (Table A10) and when restricting the sample to stayers (Table A11), which tends to go against the lower land values in KIP.
+If anything, educational attainment is slightly higher in KIP (Table A10), which tends to go against the lower land values in KIP.
+These results corroborate the conclusions in World Bank (1995) that "KIP did not disturb the existing residential stability of the kampungs" and that "residents are ... better educated and healthier" (p.
+6).